usnistgov/ace-ui/docs/DEVELOPMENT.md

 ### Code structure for python backend

-There are three components to python applciation
+There are three components to python application

 * [run.py](../run.py) contains API related code.
 We use open-api for linking the python functions with the API endpoints.
 Please see [openapi/ace_api.yaml](../openapi/ace_api.yaml) for how the API was designed.
 Furthermore, when